mandle420/dcs_on_linux/README.md

 ## SteamVR

 The game seems to work fine with steamVR.
-This is only possible in the steam version, and seems to currently only work in proton 6.3.8 (possibly in future proton versions, but not GE or TKG)
+Both the steam version and stand alone version work as of at least the latest stand alone version.
+Directions tbw. will check ge, experimental and 9.0-4

 ## Known issues and fixes